status-im/status-web/apps/website/docs/messaging-and-web3-browser/edit-and-delete-your-messages.md

 ---
 id: 249
-revision: 0
+revision: '0'
 language: en
+title: Edit and delete your messages
 ---

-# Edit and delete your messages

 Instead of a centralized server, Status uses a [peer-to-peer network][about-status-messages] to store and distribute messages.
 When you edit or delete a message, the peer-to-peer network distributes your changes to other users running the Status app.